Byout Renovations. The quality of work you need

 Custom Deck Building

-Every new deck starts with how you use the space: dining, lounging, stairs to the yard, hot tub zones, and how sun and wind hit your lot off Lake Erie.
-We engineer for snow load, ledger attachment, footings, posts, guards, and stairs to match your municipality in Niagara.
+Every new deck starts with how you use the space: dining, lounging, stairs to the yard, hot tub zones, and how sun and wind reach the lot.
+We plan ledger attachment, footings, posts, guards, and stairs, and coordinate engineering where the design requires it.
 Wood, composite, or hybrid builds are all in scope.
-You get a written quote that lists materials, permit assumptions, and timeline before we cut a board.
+The written quote lists materials, permit assumptions, and schedule dependencies.

 Covered Decks & Pergolas

-Roofed deck covers and pergolas extend the season so you are not racing inside at the first rain.
-Attached roof structures need proper flashing, slope, and often a permit path separate from a simple platform deck.
-Pergolas add shade and structure for plants, screens, or future cover upgrades.
-We coordinate details with your building department and make sure drainage and headers are handled so water does not find your wall cavity.
+Roofed deck covers and pergolas can extend the season.
+Attached roof structures need proper flashing, slope, structure, and often a permit path separate from a simple platform deck.
+We coordinate design and engineering where required, confirm municipal requirements, and include drainage and header details in the approved scope.

 Multi-Level & Wraparound Decks